 One of Vivian Vance’s frustrations was that she was often called upon to react in I Love Lucy rather than to act.
 It was Ethel’s grimacing face that told us that Lucy was about to do something outrageous, Ethel’s careful listening that gave Lucy a chance to expound on her latest scheme.

 Reaction is a large part of friendship—and a large part of great acting.
 So on this anniversary of Vivian Vance’s birth let’s give second bananas everywhere their due.
 By the time the banana bread comes out of the oven no one can tell where the first banana left off and the second banana took over.
+(I can’t figure out what to do with the third banana in this metaphor.
+William Frawley, anyone?)

 Second Banana Bread